rionmonster/squirrelly/README.md

 - Submit the Flink job
 - Handle job lifecycle and resource management

-After deployment, the Flink UI will be available at:
+After deploying, you should be able to access the Flink UI for the job running at:
 - **http://localhost:8081**

 ## Project Structure